 Key inclusion criteria

-People with recent (within previous 3 months) TIA or mild stroke confirmed with MRI or clinical assessment as completed by treating stroke specialist
+People who have experienced a TIA or mild stroke confirmed with MRI or clinical assessment as completed by treating stroke specialist.

 Minimum age